-The REIT provided investors with a distribution yield of 7.8%, in the first quarter of 2022, which was well covered with an AFFO payout ratio of 84.4%.
-Same property net operating income grew by 4.4% over the prior quarter.
-Going forward, we will see a full quarter's contribution from the Irish portfolio, which is expected to be accretive to AFFO per unit and contribute to stable organic income growth.
+The REIT provided investors a distribution yield of 8.6% in the second quarter of 2022, which was well covered with an AFFO payout ratio of 74.2%.
+Same property net operating income grew by 2.5% over the prior quarter.
+We also benefited from a full quarter's contribution from the Irish portfolio, which is accretive to AFFO per unit and will continue to contribute to stable organic income growth.